Written by Matt "Krayt" Houseman

-Syntax, the Corsair Squadron Commanding Officer had gone down to the hangar to meet his new recruits.
+Syntax, the Corsair Squadron leader had gone down to the hangar to meet his new recruits.
 He watched the shuttle land and walked over as the ramp deployed.
 As two figures, obviously new pilots were walking down, he went over to introduce himself.

 "Welcome aboard the Vigilant, and to Corsair Squadron.
-I am your Commanding Officer, Syntax," he said, introducing himself.
+I am your squadron leader, Syntax," he said, introducing himself.

 "A DROID!?!"
 Edwyn exclaimed, his mouth wide open.
-"MY CO IS A DROID?
-What type of craziness are you people running…" Edwyn began.
+"MY OC IS A DROID?
+What type of craziness are you people running?"
+Edwyn began.